stepanzabelin/clirio/README.md

 ##### Case 2.
 Match variants

 Using the `|` operator to set match variants for params.
-Multiple command lines will be matched to one route The number of links separated by a space should be the same.
+Multiple command lines will be matched to one route.
+The number of space-separated parts should be the same.

 ```ts
   @Command('migration run|up')